KWVT-LD: Programming

+Technical information

+Subchannels

-The station's digital signal is multiplexed:
+The station's signal is multiplexed:

 Analog-to-digital conversion

 KWVT-LP had a construction permit to convert to digital and move the transmitter to the Skyline Tower in Portland, Oregon, home to numerous TV and FM stations.

 After negotiations to use the Skyline site broke down, other sites were considered.
 On December 22, 2010, an application was filed to locate the digital facility on the former KPDX tower, approximately half a kilometer from the Skyline tower.
 KWVT-LP would use the antenna MyNetworkTV affiliate KPDX (channel 49) had shut down at the end of the DTV transition.
 The modified construction permit was granted on January 7, 2011.
 Since no construction was required on the tower, KWVT-LP began transmitting a digital signal in Portland later the same day.

-KWVT-LD remains available in Salem on a digital subchannel of KSLM-LD, and KSLM-LD programming (Retro TV) is also relayed to Portland on a digital subchannel of KWVT-LD.
-KWVT-LD and KSLM-LD also relay the programming of KPWC, which acquired the Azteca America affiliation after Churchill Media ceased operation of KXPD, as well as KVDO (QVC).

-On December 31 of 2022 Azteca America cease operations.

 Other translator stations

 Northwest Television can also be viewed in other locations.